You can hire Dr. Perras to help your school's professional development efforts. Read about his Inservice Workshops and On-site Support.

 The Ecological Model is designed to put theory into practice so that educators can realize tangible improvements in real-world classroom situations.

-This training provides a power point module of former consultees’ classrooms to illustrate a variety of teaching strategies to empower educators’ skills with diverse learners.
+This training provides a power point module of former trainees’ classrooms to illustrate a variety of teaching strategies to empower educators’ skills with diverse learners.
 Secondary schools are targeted in lieu of curricula modifications in alignment with inclusion programming.

 Today’s educators need to adopt an entirely different philosophy and repertoire of techniques to succeed in a complex professional environment.
-Don offers consulting services (inservice workshops and personalized on-site support), as well as training materials that are field-tested and proven to work.
+Don offers consulting services (in - service workshops and personalized on-site support), as well as training materials that are field-tested and proven to work.